 Tukuze Kilifi – Growing Trees & Livelihoods in Coastal Kenya

-A visit by Global Head of Climate Solutions Ilya Tyuvildin in March coincided with extensive press coverage of the project in local and national newspaper, TV and radio channels, arising from the scope and scale of the initiative, which is closely aligned with the national government’s ambitious agenda of planting 15 billion trees across Kenya.
+A visit by Global Head of Climate Solutions Ilya Tyuvildin in March 2024 coincided with extensive press coverage of the project in local and national newspapers, TV and radio channels, arising from the scope and scale of the initiative, which is closely aligned with the national government’s ambitious agenda of planting 15 billion trees across Kenya.

-This holistic model provides both long and short-term benefits such as income through cashew, increased biodiversity, the food and medicinal values of moringa, the fertilizing effect of indigenous trees, and the nutritional benefits of finger millet.
 ETG Climate Solutions will sell the carbon credits from the CO2 sequestered by growing trees on the voluntary market, which will allow the project activities to be funded and scaled up across more wards and counties.

 Agricultural Productivity: Enhance agricultural productivity through sustainable and climate-smart practices, improved access to quality seeds, fertilisers, and modern technologies, and training for small-scale farmers. b.
 Irrigation and Water Management: Promote water conservation techniques, efficient irrigation systems, and integrated water resource management to ensure a reliable water supply for agriculture. c.
 Diversification: Encourage crop diversification to enhance food availability and household nutrition by promoting the cultivation of smart food crops and high-value crops for increased income generation. d.
 Storage and Distribution: Strengthen post-harvest management and improve storage infrastructure to reduce household food losses; and promote efficient aggregation systems for improved inputs distribution and access to markets. e.
 Market Linkages & Financial Services: Support the establishment or farmer cooperatives/ organisations for effective produce aggregation and market linkages, and provide technical assistance to enable small-scale producers to access domestic and international markets and financial services, fostering income generation and economic growth. f.
 Skills Training and Capacity Building: Facilitate agronomic training, entrepreneurship development, and business management skills to enhance the capacity of smallholder farmers and communities to generate sustainable incomes.